SeisComP/seiscomp/doc/base/tests.rst

    }

 That was simple, wasn't it?
-For more complex examples and usages, visit the Boost Unit Test Framework documentation [1]_.
-Furthermore you have to link your test executable against :code:`${Boost_unit_test_framework_LIBRARY}` and :code:`seiscomp3_unittest`.
+For more complex examples and usages, visit the Boost Unit Test Framework documentation [#b1]_.
+Furthermore you have to link your test executable against :code:`${Boost_unit_test_framework_LIBRARY}` and :code:`seiscomp_unittest`.
 A simple CMakeLists.txt file looks as follows:

 .. code-block:: cmake